Strong $(\delta,n)$-complements for semi-stable morphisms: Preliminary results

-\begin{proof} We claim that the varieties $X$ as in the statement form a bounded family.
-Indeed, since $X$ is of Fano type we can find a boundary divisor $\Gamma$ on $X$ so that $(X,\Gamma)$ is klt and $-(K_X+\Gamma)$ is nef and big.
+\begin{proof} By \cite[Theorem 1.10]{Bir16a}, we may assume that $\epsilon > 0$.
+Under this assumption, we claim that the varieties $X$ as in the statement form a bounded family.
+Indeed, since $X$ is of Fano-type we can find a boundary divisor $\Gamma$ on $X$ so that $(X,\Gamma)$ is klt and $-(K_X+\Gamma)$ is nef and big.
 Therefore, we conclude that the generalized pair

 is $\frac{\epsilon}{2}$-generalized log canonical and